Dispute Resolution Services

 - Move on with your life!

-Access all forms needed here:
+Access all forms needed for requesting a mediation here:

 To initiate a case, please complete the Request for Service form and submit it to our office with your payment.
 We also ask that all parties complete a Case Summary Form and Acknowledgement Form prior to mediation.